 I hold a Master degree in English Language Studies (PolyU) and a Bachelor degree in Communication – Journalism (HKBU), during which I received training in performing both quantitative and qualitative investigation.
-It is such a blessing that I have met so many wonderful people in the field who engage me in their discourse and EAP research and inspire me to pursue further study.
+It is such a bless that I have met so many wonderful people in the field who engage me in their research and inspire me to pursue further study.

 My research envisions the need to contrastively study what cross-modal and cross-linguistic big data can inform us.
-By comparing the patterns driven from corpora of various modes (e.g. text, visuals, gestures, sound) or testing hypotheses in corpora of different languages, we can exploit the systematicity of scrutinising the naturally-occurring data to make a better sense of the world.
-In other words, I am mostly interested in corpus linguistics, multimodality, (critical) discourse analysis and ESP (with which I am familiar because of the job exposure).
+By comparing the patterns driven from corpora of various modes (e.g. text, visuals, gestures, sound) or testing hypotheses in corpora of different languages, we can exploit the systematicity of scrutinising the naturally-occurring data to make a better sense of the world and hence to make the world a better place through social advocacy.
+In other words, I am mostly interested in corpus linguistics, multimodality and (critical) discourse analysis.

 (2019 – 2020)

-I assisted Dr. Kanglong Liu and Dr. William Feng of The Hong Kong Polytechnic University to diachronically evaluate the concordances of and the stances negotiated in the United Nation General Debate Corpus (UNGDC).
+I have been assisting Dr. Kanglong Liu and Dr. William Feng of The Hong Kong Polytechnic University to diachronically evaluate the concordances of and the stances negotiated in the United Nations General Debate Corpus (UNGDC).

 KT Grant: Expanding Hong Kong People’s Space: Promoting Cross-border Employment and Entrepreneurship in the Greater Bay Area